What is a Corpus Callosotomy?

 Preparing for Surgery

-You can help ensure the best possible surgical outcome by understanding what to expect before, during and after a corpus callosotomy surgical procedure at Gillette Children’s Specialty Healthcare.
+You can help ensure the best possible surgical outcome by understanding what to expect before, during and after a corpus callosotomy surgical procedure at Gillette Children’s.
 Here are a few resources to help you feel more prepared:

 A Week Before Surgery

-A week before the surgery, we will contact you to:
+A week before brain surgery, we will contact you to:

 - Gather a health history, including details about medicines (name, dose, frequency), pharmacy and primary care doctor.